Disaster Preparedness

 Go to the Evacuation Site! is a free app that provides information on helpful evacuation measures to be taken before disasters strike.
 When emergency information, such as evacuation orders, etc., is announced, you can check how hazardous your current location is, as well as the best route to your closest emergency evacuation site.
 Available in 8 languages: English, Chinese (traditional and simplified), Korean, Japanese, Spanish, Portuguese, Filipino, and Vietnamese.

-Safety tips is a free app that sends you notifications when the following are issued: emergency earthquake alerts, tsunami warnings, volcanic eruption alerts, special weather warnings, and civil protection alerts.
+Safety tips is a free app that sends you notifications when the following are issued: emergency earthquake alerts, tsunami warnings, volcanic eruption alerts, weather warnings, typhoon warnings, heat warnings, civil protection alerts and evacuation information.
 It has many features that are useful in disasters.
 It is available in 15 languages, including English, Chinese (traditional and simplified), Korean, Japanese, Spanish, Portuguese, Vietnamese, and Tagalog.

 Evacuation Sites and Shelters